 All our products are delivered with a security tag located on the bridge.
-This tag, our returns slip and our website state that this tag must not be removed or else the item becomes non-refundable.
+Our returns slip and our website both state that this tag must not be removed or the item becomes non-refundable.

-Please view our returns policy page for more information regarding any queries regarding returns.
+Please view our returns policy page for more information on returning items.

 The Red Hot Sunglasses Maintenance Kit is an extra which customers can add to their sunglasses order for an additional cost of £5.
 The maintenance kit is a small travel pack which includes a mini screwdriver with key ring, a white microfiber cleaning cloth and a spray-pump lens cleaner.
 All items come in a transparent plastic case (10x4cm).

-If anything is unclear or you need to speak to us for whatever reason we can answer your query directly at; firstname.lastname@example.org
+If anything is unclear or you need to speak to a member of the team for whatever reason we can answer your query directly at; email@example.com

 Alternatively you can find us here;